Skip the grocery store and use leftover bread to make your own homemade Italian breadcrumbs with simple pantry ingredients!

 What to use breadcrumbs for?

 There are endless ways to use it.
-Make chicken or beef cutlets, or even fish cutlets (tuna, swordfish or cod fillets work amazingly well).
+I use it all the time to make my classic Italian breaded chicken cutlets recipe.
+But you can use the same recipe and swap the chicken for pork, beef and even fish (tuna, swordfish or cod fillets work amazingly well).

 You can also use it as a base to make meatballs.
 Just add an extra egg or two, minced beef, a little milk and mix everything together, and your meatballs mixture is ready in a blink.